 Our natural way of thinking is to believe that the way things are today is how they will continue to be forever.
 Inflation is increasing the value of properties, so the gurus say, “Refinance and get some.”
 But that is just not true.
 You can easily wake up one morning and everything has changed.
 I have lived through three economic downturns in our state since the early 1970’s.

 When the price of oil dropped in the 1990’s, we lost our home and all of our rental property that we bought using OPM.
 It was interesting and sad.
 Many banks that had loaned out money to drill oil wells were considered unstable, and the FED moved in and closed them.
 The FED then called the loans due that had been loaned out to drill wells.
 In other words, the borrowers had to pay the loans off in full immediately.
 If they could not, and most could not, the FED took the wells and the collateral used for the loan, usually the person’s home.
 One banker told me they were repossessing homes at the rate here in the city of 400 houses per month.
 That was just one bank.
 The FED made the banks resell those houses immediately.
 They were not allowed to hold them until the economy improved.
 Some homes were sold for half the value of the year before.
-I knew of a friend at that time that bought a house in a wealthy neighborhood that was valued at $350,000 the year before, and he paid about $175,000.
+I knew of a friend at that time who bought a house in a wealthy neighborhood that was valued at $350,000 the year before, and he paid about $175,000.

 With repossessed houses being sold so cheap, new construction could not compete with that pricing, and it soon shut down all together.
 Because of all this, the oil workers moved out of town, and the construction workers moved to Tennessee and Dallas where there was still work.
 This left rental apartments at about 50% vacancy.
 The apartments were giving away two- and three-months free rent if you would just move in.
 This caused a lot of folks with rental property, us included, to have their properties repossessed.
 Times were hard.